strider73/jenkins-docker-compose/README.md

                The controller orchestrates the build and deploy processes, while the agent handles actual execution, like testing and building.

+               In my AdventureTube project  Jenkins Master will initiate the connection (become a ssh client ) and agent will receive connection (become a ssh server).
+               So private key (jenkins-agent-key) will be added in Credential in jenkins master and public key will be passed as a enviroment value in docker compose file for jenkin-agent

            2) Git Repository Connection:
                 The agent or master needs a second SSH connection to access  Git repository.
                 When code is pushed to Git, Jenkins receives a notification (via a webhook),